Tzigger/playwright_security/docs/MIGRATION-GUIDE.md

-# Migration Guide
+# Kinetic Migration Guide

-> Guide for upgrading between versions of Playwright Security Framework
+> Guide for upgrading between versions of Kinetic Security Scanner

 ## Overview

-This guide helps you migrate your code when upgrading to new versions of the framework.
+This guide helps you migrate your code when upgrading to new versions of Kinetic.

 ---